YixingLuan/BabAlign/README.md

-# BabelAlign
+# BabAlign

-This repository includes the source code for BabelAlign. <!-- used in our [semeval2020 paper](url). -->
+This repository includes the source code for BabAlign. <!-- used in our [semeval2020 paper](url). -->

-BabelAlign is a precise knowledge-based word alignment algorithm using both an existing alignment tool and translations from BabelNet.
+BabAlign is a precise knowledge-based word alignment algorithm using both an existing alignment tool and translations from BabelNet.
 It first biases the alignment predictions of the base aligner by BabelNet translations.
 Then, it uses BabelNet translations again to fix wrong or missing alignment links.